tf2professor/tf2_like_character_controller/README.md

 # TF2-like character controller for Godot Game Engine
 FPS character controller that tries to imitate the movement style and mechanics of the popular game Team Fortress 2.

+Originally made on Godot 3.5

 ## Controls
 * WASD: move